athena-oss/plugin-selenium/README.md

 $ brew install plugin-selenium
 ```

-Read the [Documentation](http://athena-oss.github.io/plugin-selenium) on using Athena.
+Read the [Documentation](http://athena-oss.github.io/plugin-selenium) on using the Athena Selenium plugin.

 ## How to Use ?